 There are children at camp with life threatening food allergies.
 Please help us keep them safe: DO NOT SEND YOUR CHILD ON THE CAMP BUS WITH ANY FOODS CONTAINING PEANUTS OR OTHER NUTS.
 Because of children with life-threatening allergies to peanut butter, nuts and seeds, our dining hall does not serve peanut, nut or seed products.

 If your child is seriously allergic: TELL US!
-Make sure the allergy info is on the Medical Form and e-mail or phone Joanne before camp to make an allergy safety plan for your child (firstname.lastname@example.org).
+Make sure the allergy info is on the Medical Form and e-mail or phone Mara before camp to make an allergy safety plan for your child (firstname.lastname@example.org).

-If your child has a life-threatening allergy, we REQUIRE that he/she come to camp with 3 EpiPens.
+If your child has a life-threatening allergy, we REQUIRE that they come to camp with 3 EpiPens.
 It probably makes sense for the child to wear one EpiPen in a fanny pack, and for the counsellor and the Med Lodge to keep the other two.

 If Your Child has ADD or ADHD